2022-2023 Producing Artistic Coordinator

 Producing Artistic Director, Collaborations.
 Virginia Blanco, the artistic director of La Lengua, also serves as a producing artistic director of AlterTheater, leading the Decolonization Stories Project/Historias de Descolonización.

 Producing Artistic Director, Mainstage.
-This would be you!
-You’d have responsibility for producing the shows.
-You’d work collaboratively with the Artistic Director in moving projects from under the New Work/Development arm to under PAD/Mainstage.
+Responsible for producing the MainStage shows.
+Works collaboratively with the Artistic Director in moving projects from under the New Work/Development arm to production.
+The Producing Artistic Coordinator works closing with the PAD-Mainstage.

 Cofounded by five artists, including two Native American (Onondaga and Chiricahua Apache/Tohono O’odham), AlterTheater has always centered Indigenous voices and practices.
 Located on Coast Miwok land, AlterTheater creates work in consultation with our local elders, as evidenced by our decade-long partnership with the Marin American Indian Alliance (president: Sky Road Webb (Coast Miwok)).
 Read more about our stance on serving Native communities.